Model fine-tuningΒΆ

 it can be fine-tuned by adding more heads and optimizing their associated weights only.

-Note that the final energy prediction of a model is obtained by summing the outputs
+The final energy prediction of a model is obtained by summing the outputs

 of the N read-out heads.